openshift/microshift/test/README.md

 starting ports for the API server and ssh server port forwarding.

 ```
-$ ./bin/manage_vm_connections.sh remote -a 7000 -s 6000 -l 7500
+$ ./test/bin/manage_vm_connections.sh remote -a 7000 -s 6000 -l 7500
 ```

 To run the tests from a local hypervisor, as in a local developer configuration, use `local` with no other arguments.

 ```
-$ ./bin/manage_vm_connections.sh local
+$ ./test/bin/manage_vm_connections.sh local
 ```

 ### Run a Scenario

-Use `./bin/scenario.sh run` with a scenario file to run the tests for the scenario.
+Use `./test/bin/scenario.sh run` with a scenario file to run the tests for the scenario.

 ```
-$ ./bin/scenario.sh run ./scenarios/rhel-9.2-microshift-source-standard-suite.sh
+$ ./test/bin/scenario.sh run \
+      ./test/scenarios/rhel-9.2-microshift-source-standard-suite.sh
 ```

 ### Scenario Definitions

-Scenarios are saved as shell scripts under `scenarios`.
+Scenarios are saved as shell scripts under `./test/scenarios`.
 Each scenario includes several functions that are combined with the framework scripts to take the specific actions for the combination of images and tests that make up the scenario.